Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_warfare/staticdefense/emplacement_weapons.md

 **Machinegun**
 |[upgrade_display]{upgrade:"immersiveintelligence:emplacement/machinegun"}|
 This weapon is the most basic and *cheapest* of all available for the Emplacement.
 It is a reliable choice for dealing with soft ground targets or light vehicles, when using [armor-piercing long bullets] for ammunition.
+# mg00
+Take note, this weapon does not use [magazines](magazines.md).
+[Loose bullets have to be provided through the emplacement input port].
+Due to its limited pitch, the MG Emplacement is a poor choice for firing at air targets.
 # mg1
-The **Machinegun** Emplacement comes in 3 variants: [Default], [Heavy Barreled], and [Water-Cooled], which are identical in function to those present in the [infantry version](machinegun.md).
+The **Machinegun** Emplacement comes in 3 variants: [Default], [Heavy Barreled], and [Water-Cooled], which are identical in function to those present in the [infantry version](machinegun.md).<br>
 |[upgrade_display]{upgrade:"immersiveintelligence:emplacement/machinegun/heavy_barrel"}|
 |[upgrade_display]{upgrade:"immersiveintelligence:emplacement/machinegun/water_cooled_barrel"}|
-Take note, this weapon does not use [magazines](magazines.md).
-[Loose bullets have to be provided through the emplacement input port].
-Due to its limited pitch, the MG Emplacement is a poor choice for firing at air targets.
-#mg2
+# mg2
 The **Machinegun** Emplacement can also be [fortified] to increase survivability in the field.
 |[upgrade_display]{upgrade:"immersiveintelligence:emplacement/machinegun/additional_fortifications"}|
 # chem0